|The BBC decided to announce the|

 be honest I'd give us a C+ at best.

 Alright, so obviously I picked the jerk reactions because it's fun to call them out on their sexist whining.
 It's not that everyone isn't entitled to their opinions, it's just that their opinions are ridiculous and they are idiots.
 I mean, one incarnation of one fictional time-traveling alien on one TV show and suddenly men are in danger of loosing their grip on total domination of the Earth that's lasted for thousands of years?
 Holy shit guys.
 Holy shit.
 And this based on 8 seconds of a one minute announcement clip that went up 2 hours ago and for these guys 50 years of Who fandom is forever spoiled by Jodie Whittaker.
-Oh year, speaking of.
+Oh yeah, speaking of.

 |Pictured: the entire casting pool|